ORNL/VERTEX-CFD/index.md

 ---

 ## Contributing
 We encourage you to contribute to VERTEX-CFD!
-Please check the guidelines on how to do so.
+Please review the [how to contribute](docs/contribution.md) page.

 #### Contributors
 - [Marco Delchini](https://www.ornl.gov/staff-profile/marc-olivier-delchini)